AgentOps-AI/AgentStack/agentstack/templates/crewai/{{cookiecutter.project_metadata.project_slug}}/README.md

 Add tools with `agentstack tools add` and view tools available with `agentstack tools list`

 ## How to use your Agent
-In this directory, run `uv pip install`
+In this directory, run `uv pip install --requirements pyproject.toml`

 To run your project, use the following command:
 `agentstack run`